PierreGode/MMM-next-episode/README.md

 ### How to get your id and hash_key

-Set  username: '', and password '', in the config.js
+Set  username: '', and password '', in the config.js from next-episode login.

 When starting the module the first time without id and hash_key in the config, a QR code will be displayed on the mirror.
 Like this example: